dersnek/reddit-to-telegram/README.md

 #### Fetches hot posts from chosen subreddits and pushes them to Telegram channels.

-Beware, this is remotely not production-ready and you'll see lots of bugs.
+Beware, this is remotely not production-ready, you'll see lots of bugs and it may break at any time.
 Be sure to check for gem updates.

 ## Installation
 In your `Gemfile` add: